Looking for the best things to do in Surfers Paradise & the Gold Coast!? Well, you’ve come to the right place!

 Surfers Paradise and its surrounds have no shortage of places to crash; it just comes down to your budget, a thing that affects us all in one way or another.

 - Alpha Sovereign Hotel Gold Coast – is relatively cheap considering how close it is to Surfers Paradise.
 Rooms start at $93 AUD.

 - Surfers Paradise YHA – is a cheap as it gets, and with a dorm room so close to all of the action, $50 AUD is a great deal.
 YHA is one of the best hotel chains in Australia and New Zealand and gets my tick of approval.

 - Surfers Paradise Backpackers Resort – is even cheaper than the YHA with rates for a dorm room starting at $40 AUD per night, a damn good deal when you’re right on the doorstep of Cavill Avenue.

 Am I Missing Any Epic Things to do in Surfers Paradise / Gold Coast?

 I’m hoping to make it back down to Australia soon, and definitely planning to visit Surfers Paradise again when that happens!
-I’ve got some really close mates who live there, and would be great to get know the area a bit more!
-If you think I need to add anything like a tour, day trip, national park, cafe, bar, or whatever else – I’d love to keep my list of fun things to do in Surfers Paradise with the best information!
+I’ve got some really close mates who live there, and it would be great to get to know the area a bit more!
+If you think I need to add anything like a tour, day trip, national park, cafe, bar, or whatever else – I’d love to hear about it.
+It’d help expand my list with more fun things to do Surfers Paradise has to offer!

 Planning a Trip to Australia…?